joncatanio/SearchEngine/README.md

 ## Other Information
 For other information please visit some of the other directories in the package, most have their own README files associated with them.

+The website can be found [here](http://frank.ored.calpoly.edu/~kahal466/) which includes information that was found in our final report.

+The live demo can be found on our [AWS EC2 instance](http://ec2-54-183-201-81.us-west-1.compute.amazonaws.com/).
+This will only be up for a short period of time as we do not want to pay for it to stay up.
+If you would like to see the live version please contact me at joncatanio [at] gmail [dot] com.
+The live version is using a precrawled database and will be out of date as new pages get added to the `csc.calpoly.edu` domain since we are not constantly crawling on that instance.

+If you are experiencing some slowness in getting results that is simply due to us using [beautiful soup](https://www.crummy.com/software/BeautifulSoup/) to fetch relevant link titles and descriptions after the database API returns links.
+We realize this was not the best design decision and could have been remedied by storing that data in the `Links` table after each crawl.
+Other than that it operates as expected and the results should be very relevant! :)